-Retrospective analysis for the 2003-2010 terminal years indicates retrospective error in both F and SSB with the tendency for the model to underestimate F and overestimate SSB.
+A retrospective analysis for the 2003-2010 terminal years indicates retrospective error in both F and SSB with the tendency for the model to underestimate F and overestimate SSB.
 The F retrospective error ranged from -0.10 in 2009 to -0.52 in 2003.
 SSB retrospective error ranged from 0.09 in 2009 to 0.90 in 2003.
+Over the last 5 years, retrospective pattern has resulted in a 22% overestimation of SSB and 22% underestimation of fishing mortality.
 Retrospective error in age 1 recruitment varied from -0.07 in 2005 to 4.32 in 2003.
-It is worth noting the decreased retrospective pattern in Age 1 recruitment in the ASAP BASE run, relative to the updated VPA model.
-The ASAP model does not exhibit nearly as severe a retrospective pattern in the recent period, particularly in the 2008 assessment peel (coinciding with the timing of the GARM III assessment).
-Consequently, had an ASAP model been used at GARM III, it is likely that the perception of the stock would have been far less optimistic than the GARM III results suggested.
+It is worth noting the decreased retrospective pattern in age-1 recruitment in the ASAP BASE run, relative to the updated VPA model.
+The ASAP model does not exhibit the severe retrospective pattern in the recent period, particularly in the 2008 assessment peel (coinciding with the timing of the GARM III assessment).
+Consequently, had an ASAP model been used at GARM III, it is likely that the 2005 year class would have been estimated to have been much lower and the perception of the stock would have been far less optimistic than the GARM III results suggested.